Impression, Sunrise: History

 Monet visited his hometown of Le Havre in the Northwest of France in 1872 and proceeded to create a series of works depicting the port.
-The six painted canvases depict the port "during dawn, day, dusk, and dark and from varying viewpoints, some from the water itself and others from a hotel room looking down over the port".
+The six painted canvases depict the port "during dawn, day, dusk, and dark and from varying viewpoints, some from the water itself and others from a hotel room looking down over the port".In 2014, astronomer Donald Olson and colleagues used the Sun's position, tide tables (large ships could only enter Le Hare's harbor at high tide), historical weather records, and the direction of the smoke plumes depicted in the painting to determine that Monet painted the scene on the morning of 13 November 1872, at approximately 7:35 a.m.

-Impression, Sunrise became the most famous in the series after being debuted in April 1874 in Paris at an exhibition by the group "Painters, Sculptors, Engravers etc. Inc." Among thirty participants, the exhibition was led by Monet, Edgar Degas, Camille Pissarro, Pierre-Auguste Renoir, and Alfred Sisley, and showed over two hundred works that were seen by about 4,000 people, including some rather unsympathetic critics.
+Impression, Sunrise became the most famous in Monet's La Havre series after being debuted in April 1874 in Paris at the First Impressionist Exhibition, an exhibition by the group "Painters, Sculptors, Engravers etc. Inc." Among thirty participants, the exhibition was led by Monet, Edgar Degas, Camille Pissarro, Pierre-Auguste Renoir, and Alfred Sisley, and showed over two hundred works that were seen by about 4,000 people, including some rather unsympathetic critics.

-In 1985 the painting was stolen from the Musée Marmottan Monet by Philippe Jamin and Youssef Khimoun.
+The painting is usually displayed at the Musée Marmottan Monet.
+It was stolen in 1985 by Philippe Jamin and Youssef Khimoun.
 It was recovered and returned to the museum in 1990, and put back on display in 1991.

+It was on loan at the Musée d'Orsay from 26 March until 14 July 2024, and was at the National Gallery of Art in Washington, D.C. from 8 September 2024 until 19 January 2025.